bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 In previous version of the grammar, polymorphism of mathematical object could only be achieved by using the `is` operator and asserting that the object is of some additional type than the type of the single parent class.
 Now, this is simplified because we can add as many types to the class as necessary.

+The AST-Annotation for optional calls of parental constructors in classes (originally also optional but not annotated as such)

+Bugfix: Classes can only be derived from classType that now excludes functional terms and predicates (classes of FPL objects never intended to be derived from predicates or functional terms)

 *Before*
 ```
 class A :B